buffalojoec/boomerang/README.md

 Boomerang can perform the following tests on *any* Solana program:
 - **Program tests:** Executing program tests using `solana-program-tests` against a Banks client.
-- **Compatibility tests:** Executing test suites against multiple implementations of a program to ensure compatibility.
+- **Integration tests:** Executing test suites against a live test validator.
 - **Migration tests:** Testing one program's implementation against a local validator, then using the Bank's migration module (SIMD 0088) to migrate to a different implementation of the same program and test that new